MohammedSaudAlsahli/streampay-cli/README.md

 # StreamPay CLI

-Official command-line interface for the StreamPay API.
+Unofficial command-line interface for the StreamPay API.
 A powerful, type-safe CLI tool for managing consumers, payments, subscriptions, invoices, and more.

 ## Features